 - Driver/Vehicle Module: Estimates a driver’s speed and path along a highway and corresponding measures of vehicle dynamics.

-The IHSDM – HSM Predictive Method 2019 Release Crash Prediction Module includes capabilities to evaluate rural two-lane highways, rural multilane highways, urban/suburban arterials, freeway segments, freeway ramps/interchanges (including ramps, collector-distributor (C-D) roads, and ramp terminals), and roundabouts.
+The IHSDM – HSM Predictive Method 2020 Release Crash Prediction Module includes capabilities to evaluate rural two-lane highways, rural multilane highways, urban/suburban arterials, freeway segments, freeway ramps/interchanges¾including ramps, collector-distributor (C-D) roads, and ramp terminals, and roundabouts.
 The Policy Review Module applies to rural two-lane and rural multilane highways, while the other evaluation modules are only applicable to rural two-lane highways.

-The Economic Analyses Tool allows IHSDM users to do economic analyses within IHSDM, using Crash Prediction Module evaluation results (crash frequencies and severities).
+The EA Tool allows IHSDM users to perform economic analyses within IHSDM, using Crash Prediction Module evaluation results (i.e., crash frequencies and severities).

 For additional information contact: